Abelhawk/DnD/readme.md

 * Obviously thanks to Wizards of the Coast for D&D in general
 * *Xanathar's Guide to Everything* was a huge help in randomizing and generating the character tables
+* Thanks to PuffBalls United, because I stole Henry Stickman's dance for the loading graphic